Nocdurna (Desmopressin Acetate)

 Frequently Asked Questions

-Take Nocdurna exactly 1 hour before bedtime.
-Don’t take it with food as this may reduce its effectiveness.
+Nocdurna should not be taken with food as it may reduce its effectiveness.

 Important Disclaimer